dotnet/dotnet-docker/samples/kubernetes/graceful-shutdown/README.md

 # Graceful shutdown

 Enable graceful shutdown of an app, particularly with long-running code.
-This pattern id described in more depth in [Graceful shutdown of ASP.NET-based applications](graceful-shutdown.md).
+This pattern is described in more depth in [Graceful shutdown of ASP.NET-based applications](graceful-shutdown.md).

 The [following pattern](https://github.com/richlander/dotnet-docker/blob/fe9ec76b68acca1c2319a08482d9d0d594751422/samples/aspnetapp/aspnetapp/Program.cs#L30-L55) can be used: